-The July – September 2014 edition of Army AL&T magazine features an article on how the Training with Industry Program brings best practices from the private sector to Army acquisition.
-You can find this article online at: http://usaasc.armyalt.com/?iid=97377#folio=130.
+Army AL&T News features an article on how the Training with Industry program brings best practices from the private sector to Army acquisition: Participants Detail the Multiple, Mutual Benefits of TWI

 - The program is beneficial on both a professional and a personal level.
 On a personal level, it boosts confidence and provides a great challenge.
 It provides the opportunity to broaden abilities and improve knowledge of best practices essential for defense acquisition professionals.

 - You have an improved ability to interact and conduct business with industry by learning “their” language and understanding industry priorities.
 The experience may provide a different perspective of the acquisition process and, in turn, makes you a better informed and more competent acquisition leader.

 - Shared lessons learned from the program that are applicable to the Army revolve around problem solving and decision making, and that a culture of positive leadership is most effective to get through issues and processes.

 - Focus on the basics — lead, plan, know your mission, respect others, listen, and communicate well.
 These may prevent or resolve most of the problems in programs or business operations.